lallben/School_District_Analysis/README.md

 ![Analysis A](https://github.com/lallben/School_District_Analysis/blob/main/Resources/school_summary_A.png)<br>
 Analysis B:
 ![Analysis B](https://github.com/lallben/School_District_Analysis/blob/main/Resources/school_summary_B.png)<br>
+<i><b>Between the two Analysis, particularly after the replacement of math & reading scores for grade 9 in Thomas High School, while the Average Math & Reading scores for the school did not change drastically, the % of students in Thomas High School passing in math, reading as well as the overall passing percentages took a big downward hit.</i></b>
 ### Effect of Changes on performance of Thomas High School:
 Top 5 Schools per Analysis A:
 ![Analysis A](https://github.com/lallben/School_District_Analysis/blob/main/Resources/Top_5_Schools_A.png)<br>